 - Screw the calibration weight into the threaded hole of the wheel adapter (Fig. 135). - Press the START key.

 On completion of the processing operation a three-tone signal is given and readjustment is completed.
-The machine is now operative and the basic readings come back (Fig. 131).

 • Remove the calibration weight from the wheel adapter and put it back in its designated place.

 14. Maintenance